anakarinamorales/gracious-rick-and-morty-case/README.md

 - Show all characters that exist (or are last seen) in a given dimension
 - Show all characters that exist (or are last seen) at a given location
 - Show all characters that partake in a given episode
-- Showing all information of a character (Name, species, gender, last location, dimension, etc)
+- Show all information of a character (Name, species, gender, last location, dimension, etc)

 ## Technology Stack
 ![NextJS](https://i.imgur.com/fCe3kYN.png)